|Nutrition Facts (per serving)|

 In a large saucepan or Dutch oven, cook the salt pork or bacon until crisp.

 Increase the heat to high.
 Pour in the wine and stir to loosen any brown bits from the bottom of the pan.
 Cook for about 2 minutes, or until the wine has evaporated.

-Add potatoes, broth, and pepper.
+Add the potatoes, chicken broth, and pepper.
 Cover and bring to a boil.
-Reduce heat to medium-low and simmer until potatoes are tender, about 45 to 60 minutes.
+Reduce the heat to medium-low and simmer until the potatoes are tender, for 45 to 60 minutes.